-At December 31, 2011, the Company had recorded on its consolidated balance sheet net deferred tax assets of \$7.3 million.
+At December 31, 2012, the Company had recorded on its consolidated balance sheet net deferred tax assets of \$10.8 million.
 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
+The effective tax rates for fiscal 2012 and 2011 differ from the statutory tax rates due to state income taxes and permanent tax differences.
+The Company is impacted by the Texas Margin Tax ("TMT"), which effectively imposes tax on modified gross revenues for communities within the State of Texas.
+The Company consolidated 36 Texas communities in fiscal 2012 and 29 Texas communities in fiscal 2011 and the TMT increased the overall provision for income taxes.
 Management regularly evaluates the future realization of deferred tax assets and provides a valuation allowance, if considered necessary, based on such evaluation.
-The Company has evaluated future expectations of income and believes based upon this analysis that the realization of the net deferred tax assets is reasonably assured and therefore has not provided for a valuation allowance.
+As part of the evaluation, management has evaluated future expectations of net income.
+The Company believes based upon this analysis that the realization of the net deferred tax assets is reasonably assured and therefore has not provided for a valuation allowance.
 However, the benefits of the net deferred tax assets might not be realized if actual results differ from expectations.